A radiographer examining a mammogram image.

 Risk stratified screening evidence

-Risk assessment of various factors, such as breast density and family history, could identify people at a higher or lower risk of breast cancer.
+Risk assessment of factors, such as breast density and family history, could identify people at a higher or lower risk of breast cancer.

 Risk stratification has the potential to improve service efficiencies, reduce screening harms and facilitate earlier detection of cancer